andrefellipe/andrefellipe.github.io/content/16SpiderManS05.rst

 .. class:: center

-*"Good has triumph over evil." - The Beyonder*
+*"Good has triumphed over evil." - The Beyonder*

 **Written by**: John Semper, Mark Hoffmeier, and Ernie Altbacker.